Dateline: Canggu, Indonesia

 PHNOM PENH, CAMBODIA

-The one drawback of Phnom Penh is that it can be a bit “rougher” than other Asian cities.
+The one drawback of Phnom Penh is that it can be a bit “rougher” than other cities in Asia.
 While violent crime against foreigners is uncommon, petty crime like pick-pocketing and bag-snatching is quite common, and you should take more safety precautions than normal.

 This start-up culture is widely seen across Hangzhou, which has an area within the city called the Internet Dream Town where the government pours money and resources into online start-up businesses.
 Here, freelancers, app developers, and anyone with a good business idea can get set up with a multitude of resources at the ready for them to pull from.